ZXEducation/mpv/DOCS/man/input.rst

     Remaining length of the file in seconds.
 Note that the file duration is not always exactly known, so this is an estimate.

-    This has a sub-property:

-    ``time-remaining/full``
-        ``time-remaining`` with milliseconds.

 ``audio-pts``
     Current audio playback position in current file in seconds.
-Unlike ``time-pos``, this updates more often than once per frame.
-This is mostly equivalent to ``time-pos`` for audio-only files however it also takes into account the audio driver delay.
-This can lead to negative values in certain cases, so in general you probably want to simply use ``time-pos``.
+Unlike time-pos, this updates more often than once per frame.
+For audio-only files, it is mostly equivalent to time-pos, while for video-only files this property is not available.

-    This has a sub-property:

-    ``audio-pts/full``
-        ``audio-pts`` with milliseconds.

 ``playtime-remaining``
     ``time-remaining`` scaled by the current ``speed``.

-    This has a sub-property:

-    ``playtime-remaining/full``
-        ``playtime-remaining`` with milliseconds.

 ``playback-time`` (RW)
-    Alias for ``time-pos``.

-    Prior to mpv 0.39.0, ``time-pos`` and ``playback-time`` could report different values in certain edge cases.

-    This has a sub-property:

-    ``playback-time/full``
-        ``playback-time`` with milliseconds.

-``remaining-file-loops``
-    How many more times the current file is going to be looped.
-This is initialized from the value of ``--loop-file``.
-This counts the number of times it causes the player to seek to the beginning of the file, so it is 0 the last the time is played. -1 corresponds to infinity.
+    Position in current file in seconds.
+Unlike ``time-pos``, the time is clamped to the range of the file.
+(Inaccurate file durations etc. could make it go out of range.
+Useful on attempts to seek outside of the file, as the seek target time is considered the current position during seeking.)

-``remaining-ab-loops``
-    How many more times the current A-B loop is going to be looped, if one is active.
-This is initialized from the value of ``--ab-loop-count``.
-This counts the number of times it causes the player to seek to ``--ab-loop-a``, so it is 0 the last the time the loop is played. -1 corresponds to infinity.

 ``chapter`` (RW)
     Current chapter number.
 The number of the first chapter is 0.